The Book of Matthew

 The profiler is a deterministic rule engine that scans each verse for known editorial patterns — not just vocabulary, but behavioral tells (recurring narrative devices that function as editorial shortcuts).
 Key detections:

 - Dream plot device (ὄναρ, onar): 6 occurrences, all in editorial material.
 100% hit rate.
-The editor uses dreams the way a screenwriter uses flashbacks — to redirect the story without motivation.
+The editorial layer uses dreams as a convenient narrative shortcut — a device to abruptly redirect the plot without needing to establish character motivation.

 - Fulfillment formula: πληρόω (plēroō, "fulfill") + ῥηθέν (rhēthen, "spoken") or προφήτης (prophētēs, "prophet").
 The signature editorial insertion.